edgarpf/aws-cda-tips/README.md

 -  An atomic counter allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

+- Reads of a DynamoDB table are eventual consistency, unless you specify otherwise.

 - For write capacity , the rule is to divide the item size by 1KB.

 - For read capacity, the rule is to divide the item size by 4KB.

+- Humans can not perform a decision task.

 - 256 is the maximum number of tables per region.

+- One DynamoDB read capacity unit represents one strongly consistent read per second, for an item up to 4 KB in size.

+- UpdateTable does not consume capacity units.

+ You exceed your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.

 - Query and Scan both support eventual consistent reads.